odissei-data/odissei-stack/README.md

 Sometimes (unclear why), the dataverseAdmin might not be a superUser.
 This has to be fixed manually in the database.

 1. Log into the machine that runs the Stack.
-2. `docker exec -it postgres psql -u dataverse`
+2. `docker exec -it postgres psql -U dataverse`
 3. `select * from authenticateduser;`
 4. `UPDATE authenticateduser SET superuser = 't' WHERE id = 1;`